 Best Mineral Paint in 2026: Silicate, Sol-Silicate, and Lime Tested

-Five real mineral paints tested on lime plaster, masonry, and historic facades.
-Top pick: Romabio BioDomus I — breathable chemistry with a real US supply chain.
+Seven real mineral paints tested on lime plaster, exterior masonry, and historic facades — silicate, sol-silicate, and lime.
+Top pick: Romabio BioDomus I.

-Genuine sol-silicate chemistry on the US shelf — the only widely available mineral paint that ships in a week rather than six, with no two-component mixing
+Genuine sol-silicate chemistry on the US shelf — an interior mineral paint that ships in a week rather than six, with no two-component mixing and no on-site ratio to get wrong

 The chalky cloudy whitewash look on raw brick that acrylic over brick cannot fake — and the only real version of it with a US Lowe's supply chain